 Realization of the project in connection with the Commission for the History and Philosophy of Sciences

-Picture Credits: Meeting of the Austrian Association of Engineers and Architects in the Electrotechnical Institute of Technological College of Vienna, 10.04.1904, © Austrian Association of Engineers and Architects.
+Photo: © Austrian Association of Engineers and Architects, Meeting of the Austrian Association of Engineers and Architects in the Electrotechnical Institute of Technological College of Vienna, 10.04.1904.